Jayda Fransen: Donald Trump retweets and Twitter suspension

 On 29 November 2017, President of the United States Donald Trump caused controversy when he retweeted three anti-Muslim videos shared by Fransen on her Twitter account.
 She responded on Twitter in capital letters, "The President of the United States, Donald Trump, has retweeted three of Deputy Leader Jayda Fransen’s Twitter videos!
 Donald Trump himself has retweeted these videos and has around 44 million followers!
 God bless you Trump!
 God bless America!"
 Fransen later posted a video of herself requesting Trump to assist her in a forthcoming court case in Belfast.
 She is reported as saying, "The leader of the free world has signified his disgust at an elected leader being arrested and possibly facing two years in prison over an Islamic blasphemy law.
 Pakistan and Saudi Arabia have laws where you can't speak out about Islam.
 The UK doesn't."
 Describing herself on her Twitter account as "faithful to God and Britannia", she had made over 15,000 tweets since opening the account in mid-2016.

 One of the videos (titled "Muslim migrant beats up Dutch boy on crutches!") purported to show an assault by a Muslim immigrant.
 According to the Dutch embassy in the US, the teenage perpetrator was "born and raised in the Netherlands"; and the embassy later confirmed that he was not Muslim.
 Another video ("Muslim Destroys a Statue of Virgin Mary!") was filmed during the Syrian civil war in 2013 and showed a man, who is believed to be an Al-Nusra supporter, destroying a statue of Mary.
 The third video ("Islamist mob pushes teenage boy off roof and beats him to death!") contained footage in Alexandria, Egypt during a period of violent unrest following the 2013 Egyptian coup d'état: it showed supporters of the deposed president Mohamed Morsi attacking one of his critics.

 Prime Minister Theresa May condemned Trump's retweets of the anti-Muslim videos, stating that "it is wrong for the president to have done this", and, "Britain First seeks to divide communities through their use of hateful narratives which peddle lies and stoke tensions".

 On 18 December 2017, Twitter permanently suspended the accounts of Fransen and Golding, together with the official account of Britain First, as part of its general policy towards any groups which glorify violence or use hate-inciting imagery to fulfill their goals.
 The company's stated aim in enforcing such bans was to "reduce the amount of abusive behaviour and hateful conduct" on the web.
 Permanent suspension of an account would result whenever the profile contained "a violent threat or multiple slurs, epithets, racist or sexist tropes, incite[d] fear, or reduce[d] someone to less than human".
 The three retweets by Trump have been removed as a consequence of Fransen's ban.
 As a result of the ban, Fransen and Golding joined the Gab social networking service, and urged their followers to do likewise.

+The Twitter account of Britain First was reinstated in 2022.